Samiimov/psw_manager/README.md

 2. Use an installed mongo on your computer.
     - **NOTE:** .env file stores mongo username, password, address and port.

+### .env file
+**NOTE: If you are using docker-compose and environment.yml you donä't have to use this** The .env file contains different parameters for running the application:
+- LOG_ENCRYPTION_KEY (32 byte key) : Voluntary
+    - This variable contains an encryption key for the logger.
+If this is used the logger encrypts the output.
+    - By removing this you can remove logger encryption.
+- RECAPTCHA_SECRET_KEY, RECAPTCHA_SITE_KEY, RECAPTCHA_VERIFY_URL : **MANDATORY**
+    - Keys and URL for reCaptcha.
+- MONGO_URL and MONGO_PORT : **MANDATORY**
+- MONGO_USERNAME and MONGO_PSW : Voluntary

 ## Using and testing the application
 After setting up the environment run **python main.py** and the application is now running at https://localhost:5001.